We’ve all done it before…

 5. Metrics don’t always lie, but they can easily be misinterpreted

-Metrics are important, but they have to be recorded and interpreted correctly, or you’re at risk of making big mistakes.
+Metrics are important, but they must be recorded and interpreted correctly, or you risk making big mistakes.

 All marketers and business owners should have at least a basic understanding of statistics.